semanticarts/ontology-toolkit/README.md

 ## Installation

 ## Easy Install

 To install the most recent released version of the toolkit use `pip install onto-tool`.

+### Linux: externally-managed-environment

+On newer versions of Linux it may fail to install with a message like "error: externally-managed-environment".
+It is now recommended to use the pipx command to install python packages local to the user.

+'''
+sudo apt install pipx
+pipx install onto_tool
+'''

+For additional information see https://peps.python.org/pep-0668/ and https://stackoverflow.com/a/75722775.

 ## Development Install